ianastewart/django_tableaux/README.md

 - Infinite scroll
 - Infinite Load more data
 - Position filters in a toolbar, in a modal or embed them withing the table header
-- Inline editing of fields
+- Edit fields directly inside the table
 - Easy integration with generic views for CRUD operations

 The project is still in beta but is fully usable.